Pourshahabi/VSLD-FMR/README.md

 The code is implemented using MATLAB R2022a.

-If you use this code, please cite the corresponding paper:
-M. R. Pourshahabi, M. Omair Ahmad, and M. N. S. Swamy, "A Very Fast and Robust Method for Refinement of Putative Matches of Features in MIS Images for Robotic-Assisted Surgery," IEEE Transactions on Medical Robotics and Bionics, 2024.
+M. R. Pourshahabi, M. O. Ahmad and M. N. S. Swamy, "A Very Fast and Robust Method for Refinement of Putative Matches of Features in MIS Images for Robotic-Assisted Surgery," IEEE Transactions on Medical Robotics and Bionics, doi: 10.1109/TMRB.2024.3369769.